UCL/research-computing-with-cpp/06MPI/sec02PointToPoint.md

 {% fragment send, cpp/point2point.cc %}

+---

 Both guarantee the buffer is safe to reuse.
 Send makes no guarantee as to whether it returns early or not.
 But *SSend* forces a *synchronisation point*: the codes reach the matching places, with all processes waiting until all reach that point.

-It may come out slightly faster to use Send, since having a **synchronisation point** when you don't need one can slow things
+It may come out slightly faster to use Send, since having a *synchronisation point* when you don't need one can slow things down.

+---

-down: Suppose (A) runs slightly faster, then (B) does; at the end, they've both been running fully efficiently.
+Suppose (A) runs slightly faster than (B) does; at the end, they've both been running fully efficiently.

 ![]({% figurepath %}efficient.png)

+---

 Wth a synchronisation point in between, you'll have wasted time:

 ![]({% figurepath %}inefficient.png)

+---

 This is only important when there is noise or variability in the execution time on different processes,